Éric Lapointe (singer): 1996–2007: Continued success

-Lapointe and his band produced several other albums including Invitez les Vautours ("Invite the Vultures," 1996, 180,000 copies sold), À l'ombre de l'ange ("In the Shadow of the Angel," 1999, 225,000 copies) and Adrénaline, a live album which sold as of 2006 nearly 200,000 copies.
-In November 2004, Lapointe launched Coupable ("Guilty") and sold over 100,000 copies in its first few weeks.
-His first five albums were certified platinum and sold 900,000 total discs in 12 years.
+Lapointe and his band produced several other albums including Invitez les Vautours ("Invite the Vultures") in 1996, À l'ombre de l'ange ("In the Shadow of the Angel,") in 1999, and Adrénaline, a live album.
+In November 2004, Lapointe released Coupable ("Guilty").

 On 8 April 2002, he launched Adrénaline, a double-album containing 25 live tracks that includes several covers.
 He also participated in the compilation of Le Petit Roi, and was especially noticed for his interpretation of "Une chance qu'on s'a" by Jean-Pierre Ferland.

-Lapointe released the album Coupable a few weeks later, which quickly reached platinum status.
-The most notable hit was "La Bartendresse", featuring a video written by Quebec actor Patrick Huard.
-Lapointe wrote the vast majority of this album.
+Lapointe released the album Coupable a few weeks later, which featured the song "La Bartendresse", featuring a video written by Quebec actor Patrick Huard.
 On 22 November 2006, Lapointe released a greatest hits album called 1994-2006: N'importe Qui.

-In 2007, he made a guest appearance on the eponymous song of Dennis DeYoung's album One Hundred Years from Now as a singer and lyricist.